danielegasparri/span-gui/docs/stellar_populations_and_SFH.md

 *Stellar populations and SFH parameters*

 This task is one of the most critical within the spectral analysis framework and extragalactic astronomy in general.
-It leverages the well-known pPXF algorithm (Cappellari 2023 and referenes therein) to fit a galaxy's spectrum using a set of Simple Stellar Population (SSP) models, extracting key stellar population parameters such as age, metallicity, Star Formation History (SFH) and mass growth.
+It leverages the well-known pPXF algorithm (Cappellari 2023 and referenes therein) to fit a galaxy spectrum using a set of Simple Stellar Population (SSP) models, extracting key stellar population parameters such as age, metallicity, Star Formation History (SFH) and mass growth.

 The provided settings allow for an optimal use of pPXF, though not all of its parameters and functionalities are included in this interface.